Mclean County, Kentucky Property Taxes

 Property Tax Assessment Values Across Mclean County, Kentucky

-When examining property taxes in McLean County, understanding the distinction between "market value" and "assessed value" is crucial.
+When examining property taxes in McLean County, understanding the distinction between market value and assessed value is crucial.

 The assessed value is the market value minus any applicable exemptions or limits determined by local laws and offerings.
 The tax assessed value is the figure used to calculate your property taxes or the amount multiplied by your tax rate to get your tax bill.